Blocking ads removes funding from us!

 The health report is very extensive.
 (Screenshot: TechnikNews)

-They also offer great added value Program, the health reports and the workouts.
-Especially now that it is necessary to stay at home again and forego the gym, here is a way to stay active anyway.
-The mindfulness sessions and the sleep analysis are also quite nice, as in addition to a balanced physical activity, rest is also important.
-When analyzing the sleep, however, I noticed that you don't really get much more data with Premium.
+The programs, health reports and workouts also offer great added value.
+Especially now that it is necessary to stay at home and avoid the gym, this is a way to stay active.
+The mindfulness sessions and sleep analysis are also quite nice, as rest is important alongside balanced physical activity.
+When analyzing sleep, however, I noticed that you don't really get much more data with Premium.

 Prices and availability